PenFed Gold Visa® Card review

 Rates and fees

 The PenFed Gold Visa card’s bread and butter is its incredibly low rates and fees.
-You won’t have to worry about an annual fee, or even foreign transaction fees in case you travel with the military.
+You won’t have to worry about an annual fee or even foreign transaction fees in case you travel with the military.
 Even the up to $28 late payment fee and up to $25 returned payment fee are lower than average (usually up to $40).

 The 7.49 percent to 17.99 percent (variable) APR is one of the best interest rates you’ll find.
 The upper end of this range is just above the current average APR, even without the best credit.

-Plus, if you’re looking to chip away at an existing balance, the PenFed Gold Visa’s 12-month 0 percent intro balance transfer APR (3 percent balance transfer fee) will keep interest at bay for your entire first year (17.99 percent APR thereafter).
+Plus, if you’re looking to chip away at an existing balance, the PenFed Gold Visa’s 12-month 0 percent promotional balance transfer APR (3 percent balance transfer fee) will keep interest at bay for your entire first year (17.99 percent APR thereafter).
 Just keep in mind the intro APR does not apply to new purchases.

 How the PenFed Gold Visa compares to other low-interest cards